coolrajesh/angular_ecom/README.md

 # angular_ecom
-This is an ecommerce project in Angular and Laravel.
+This is an ecommerce project in Angular.